bernhardAxonIvy/doc/source/designer-guide/process-modeling/projects.rst

 Default namespace
    Define the default namespace for your project.
-This namespace will be used as standard namespace for new Axon Ivy artifacts.
+This namespace will be used as standard namespace for new |axon-ivy| artifacts.
 It is also the namespace into which the project's default data class (``Data``) will be generated.